flagpolejs/flagpole/docs/assertion-context.md

   });
 ```

+### getAttribute(selector: string, opts?: FindOptions): Promise\<iValue\>

+Get all attributes of an element by selector, if it's an Appium element.
+Non-Appium elements must have a key argument to get a specific attribute.

+### getAttribute(selector: string, key: string, opts?: FindOptions): Promise\<iValue\>

+Get a single attribute of an element by selector.

+### getAttribute(selector: string, contains: string, key: string, opts?: FindOptions): Promise\<iValue\>

+Get a single attribute of an element by selector and text.
+Please note that if finding an element by seletor and text, the argument for text, `contains`, comes before the argument for the attribute, `key`.

+### getAttribute(selector: string, matches: RegExp, key: string, opts?: FindOptions): Promise\<iValue\>

+Get a single attribute of an element by selector and regular expression.

 ### getScreenProperties(): Promise\<ScreenProperties\>

 Get properties of screen of device under tests.
 Currently only works with Appium.
 Returns angle, dimensions, and rotation.